ksklareski/pfsense-vagrant/README.md

 Usernames for webconfig are admin/vagrant and vagrant/vagrant.
 Obviously this is not secure for production.

 Vagrant file copies config.xml to the pfsense box for provisioning.
-Customized that file as you see fit, or create a config that you need on a running pfsense box and export it.
+Customize that file as you see fit, or create a config that you need on a running pfsense box and export it.

 Sometimes the box will lock up and not be accessible via webgui or ssh.
 A reload seems to fix that for me.